You Bet Your Ass: Rounds

 The game was played in four rounds.

 Piece of Ass

 In the first round, "Piece of Ass", the three contestants are shown a category.
 Francis says the show's "Hit me" to reveal a category and the contestant must answer a question for 100 points.
 The contestant in the left podium begins the round.
 After seeing the category, a contestant has the option of "doubling down", to receive two questions in the category, for 200 points.
-However, if the contestant gets a question wrong, not only does he lose points corresponding to how much it was worth (100 normally, 200 for a double-down), but the other players have a chance to steal the question.
+However, if the contestant gets a question wrong, not only do they lose points corresponding to how much it was worth (100 normally, 200 for a double-down), but the other players have a chance to steal the question.
 Players are given 1000 points to begin the game.
-Also, one player may get a wild card instead of a category, and he must choose an opponent from whom to take 500 points if he can answer a single question.
+Also, one player may get a wild card instead of a category, and they must choose an opponent from whom to take 500 points if they can answer a single question.